 The main market for ReStore is rehabilitation clinics with a stroke therapy program or clinics that would like to broaden their stroke presence.
-This product is marketed and sold directly to rehabilitation clinics for use during the course of the treatment of their patients.
+This product is marketed and sold directly to rehabilitation clinics for use during the course of the treatment of their patients which is generally reimbursed by private payors as well as statutory health insurers and CMS.
 In 2020 our sales and marketing priority is to educate both clinical and executive managers within the clinic on the clinical and economic benefits of using the device through their stroke rehabilitation program.
+During the second half of 2019 we have expended our sales and marketing presence in the U.S. in order to accelerate the product penetration.
 Geographically we see our priorities as the United States and Europe.